What ages go to your camp?

 What is the deadline for registration?

 We have no deadline.
-Both our camps are on “rolling” admissions; we take new campers after the close of our last session in August and continue taking applications until camp is full.
+Both our camps are on “rolling” admissions; we begin taking new campers one week after the close of each session, and continue taking applications until camp is full.
 Please apply as early as possible in the year, but never hesitate to check on availability.
 The easiest way to check, and to get other questions answered, is to call us in the office at 828-669-8766.

 Do you have a one week session?